Raising an Aussie Corgi Mix: Traits and Tips for the Auggie Breed

 Zira has a sensitive stomach and a history of vomiting, which has made finding the right food a journey.
 She’s a picky eater but absolutely loves Solid Gold Nutrientboost Leaping Waters Dry Dog Food.
 This salmon-based formula, paired with vegetables and digestive probiotics, supports her gut health and keeps her energized for all her adventures.
 Healthy treats are also a staple during training sessions, keeping her engaged and motivated without upsetting her stomach.

-Ellie’s diet addresses a different need—her tendency toward urinary crystals.
+Ellie’s diet addresses her tendency toward urinary crystals.
 She thrives on Purina Pro Plan Veterinary Diets Urinary Dry Dog Food, which helps maintain her urinary health while providing the balanced nutrition she needs.

 Grooming and Maintenance